 To help you plan what to see in Innsbruck before you arrive, you can browse an interactive Innsbruck tourist map here.

-If you prefer to take an organised tour, options are available from both Munich and Salzburg:
+If you are looking for Innsbruck day trips and prefer to take an organised tour, options are available from both Munich and Salzburg:

-- Or you can join a private day trip from Salzburg to Innsbruck – click here for further details and prices.
+- You can join a private day trip from Salzburg to Innsbruck.

 Whatever your budget, there are Innsbruck hotels and accommodation to suit every traveller.
 Three of the most popular hotels in Innsbruck are: